-- Refinancing on a car you own outright can be useful and may offer you a more competitive interest rate than if you just took out an unsecured loan.
+Refinancing on a car you own outright can be useful and may offer you a more competitive interest rate than if you just took out an unsecured loan.

-Each category poses its own risk, so it pays to do a bit of life admin and assess which option is right for you.
+Each category poses its own risk, so it pays to do a bit of research and assess which option is right for you.

 Saving.com.au’s two cents